 Do you like listening to music and talking to your friends?
 These activities involve you listening to sounds.
-But what really is sound and what does it look like?
+But what really is sound, and what does it look like?

 In this Experiment & Explore activity, you will discover what sound is by looking at its effects.
-You will also experiment with its properties, explore the patterns that different kinds of sounds make, and discover ways engineers might put this knowledge to work to solve real-world problems.
+You will also experiment with its properties, explore the patterns that different kinds of sounds make, and discover how engineers might use this to solve real-world problems.